WebReflection/JSONH/README.md

             return "\\u202" + (m === "\u2028" ?
 "8" : "9");
         })

-This will ensure proper escape for those characters plus performances will be still better thanks to reduced string output size (compared with the euivalent operation performed by `JSON.stringify(data)`).
+This will ensure proper escape for those characters plus performances will be still better thanks to reduced string output size (compared with the equivalent operation performed by `JSON.stringify(data)`).